How to Value Investment Properties in Park City & Deer Valley

 1) Income Value from Rents

-This is my favorite way to calculate the value of my personal properties.
-In six easy steps, I’ll show you how to quickly calculate the value of a property.
+In six easy steps, I'll show you how to calculate the value of a Park City rental property.

 - Understand Cap rate so if you are a buyer you know what to offer and if you are a seller you know where to price your property.

 - An investor purchases a property for $100,000.
 The property is currently rented at $1,000 per month or $12,000 per year.
 There is a 10% maintenance fee, $1,000 in taxes, $800 in insurance and assumes a maintenance fee of 5%. $12,000 (Gross Income). $1,200 in management fee ~ Is it worth your time to manage the property yourself? $600 in maintenance, $1,000 in taxes, and $800 in insurance.
 Total is $8,400 in Net Income / $100,000 Purchase Price = 8.4% Cap Rate.